 Saying “I Love You” with Whole Life Insurance

-- It’s permanent; it shows lasting commitment to your loved one
+- It’s permanent and shows a lasting commitment to your loved one

 - It creates a legacy for future generations of your family (think Rockefellers)